-The Company is seeking to raise up to \$150,000,000 through an offering of the Class D Membership Interests, Class F Membership Interests and Class G Membership Interests (the "Offering").
-In connection with the offering and sale of the Interests herein, the Company reserves the right, in its sole discretion, to reject any subscription or portion thereof by any investor and to increase the size of the Offering.
+The Company is seeking to raise up to \$250,000,000 (previously \$150,000,000) through an offering of the Class D Membership Interests, Class F Membership Interests and Class G Membership Interests (the "Offering").
+In connection with the offering and sale of the Interests herein, the Company reserves the right, in its sole discretion, to reject any subscription of portion thereof by any investor and to increase the size of the Offering.